MRtrix3/mrtrix3/CONTRIBUTING.md

          a command;

-      -  The proposed change improves the *perfomance* of a particular command or process, but does not change its output;
+      -  The proposed change improves the *perfomance* of a particular command or process, but does not change its output.

    -  "[**Documentation**](#documentation)": If you wish to make changes to the [*MRtrix3 documentation*](https://mrtrix.readthedocs.io/en/latest/).

-1. Check that your modified code does not prevent *MRtrix3* from passing existing tests (ass files are in the *MRtrix3* root directory):
+1. Check that your modified code does not prevent *MRtrix3* from passing existing tests (all files are in the *MRtrix3* root directory):

-   1. If adding or mdifying C++ code, make sure that script "`check_syntax`" executes successfully.
+   1. If adding or modifying C++ code, make sure that script "`check_syntax`" executes successfully.

    1. If adding or modifying Python code, make sure that script